 Clarity of choice

-Perhaps the biggest concern is the need to easily locate specific items in-store, therefore it’s essential that physical signage and wayfinding systems are clear and concise.
+Perhaps the biggest concern is the need to easily locate specific items in-store, therefore it’s essential that retail graphics and wayfinding systems are clear and concise.
 But increasingly technology has a role to play too.
 Apps are becoming digital personal assistants, and new wayfinding tools that translate digital wish lists into easy-to-navigate store journeys are giving consumers an empowering sense of control, and our Future of Beauty report explores the latest innovations in this area.

 Speed of payment